Central Virginia

 • 00:02:58

-We also had draft meeting minutes from May the 2nd.
+OK.
+We also had draft meeting minutes for May the 2nd.

 I don't know if anybody has some.